Palmer Drug Abuse Program of Lea County

 Palmer Drug Abuse Program of Lea County - Hobbs, NM

 Palmer Drug Abuse Program Of Lea County is a substance and mental health treatment center located at 200 East Snyder Street in the 88240 zip code in Hobbs, NM.
 It is operated by a private non-profit organization.
-Some of the treatment approaches used by Palmer Drug Abuse Program Of Lea County include substance use counseling approach, motivational incentives and rational emotive behavioral therapy.
-Palmer Drug Abuse Program Of Lea County provides outpatient services and regular outpatient treatment.
-It also provides residential treatment for substance abuse.
+Some of the treatment approaches used by Palmer Drug Abuse Program Of Lea County include 12-step rehab, rational emotive behavioral therapy and substance use counseling approach.
+Palmer Drug Abuse Program Of Lea County provides regular outpatient treatment and outpatient rehab.
+It also provides residential substance use treatment.

 Address: 200 East Snyder Street, Hobbs, NM 88240